 - Good old vinegar: if you have a clogged drain you can add warm water and vinegar to the drain pipe.
 You can also use vinegar to clean any microwave stains and showerhead buildup every few months.

-- Toilet drains: Toilet drains get clogged up with hair regularly.
+- Toilet drains: Toilet drains get clogged up with both men and women regularly losing their hair.
 To avoid the risk of the hair getting caught deeper in the piping system, slap on some latex gloves and clear out those drains every three months.

 - Cushion covers: If your property is furnished, cover the cushions and mattresses with protectors so that they last longer.